ghasimi/kafka/README.md

 ### Parallelism via Partitions

 Kafka's Partitioning allows to leverage the power of parallelism.
-In other words, writing the events of a topic in multiple paritions allows to consume the topic by multiple consumers.
-A key point is that each consumer of a consumer group is a assigned to a unique partition.
-It also means that having more consumer than partitions won't increase the throughput of the system.
+Writing the events of a topic in multiple paritions allows to consume the topic by multiple consumers.
+A key point is that each consumer within a consumer group is assigned to a unique partition.
+It also means that having more consumers than partitions won't increase the throughput of the system.

 ![Kafka Topic Paritions](./kafka-partition.drawio.svg)